theam/eLLMental-kt/website/docs/02_getting_started.md

 suspend fun search(semanticSearch: SemanticSearch, query: String): List<String> {
     semanticSearch.search(query).entries.map {
-        // Here entries can be mapped to your corresponding data models based on the returned `SemanticEntry` object }
+        // Here entries can be mapped to your corresponding data models based on the returned `SemanticEntry` object
+        // we just gonna return the id it.id.value
+    }
 }
 ```